Diversity of symptom phenotypes in SARS-CoV-2 community infections observed in multiple large datasets: Methods

 The specifics of the UMAP algorithm result in some nuances when interpreting UMAP embeddings.
-Firstly, the embedding is attempting to provide the shape of the data in the high-dimensional space.
+Firstly, the embedding attempts to provide the shape of the data in the high-dimensional space.
 If the data is clustered in high dimensional space, then the data will also be clustered in the low dimensional space.
-However, the due to the locally varying notion of distance the compactness of the clusters will not be captured.
-In addition, if two points in the high dimensional space are far away from each other, then they will not be connected, and as a result UMAP will not attempt to preserve the distance between these points.
-As such, the exact distance between far away points should not be over-interpreted.
+However, due to the locally varying notion of distance, the compactness of the clusters will not be captured.
+In addition, if two points in the high-dimensional space are far away from each other, then they will not be connected, and as a result, UMAP will not attempt to preserve the distance between these points.
+As such, the exact distance between faraway points should not be over-interpreted.
 The rotation of UMAP plots is not important, only the overall shape of the data.
 Finally, UMAP is a stochastic algorithm, and there can be minor differences between runs.

-To compute our embeddings, we computed the Jaccard distance matrix of symptoms and provided this as an input to UMAP, which we configured to symptoms embed the symptoms into a 2-dimensional Euclidean space.
+To compute our embeddings, we computed the Jaccard distance matrix of symptoms and provided this as an input to UMAP, which we configured to embed the symptoms into a 2-dimensional Euclidean space.

 For our datasets, it is also of interest to partition these into different segments of data, such as different age groups, and to compare how the clustering of symptoms changes across each of these segments.
-Performing this comparison is not straightforward using the base UMAP algorithm however, as the resulting embeddings can preserve distances of the high dimensional data structure of each segment while looking visually distinct due to rotation or different layouts.
+Performing this comparison is not straightforward using the base UMAP algorithm, however, as the resulting embeddings can preserve distances of the high dimensional data structure of each segment while looking visually distinct due to rotation or different layouts.
 To remedy this, AlignedUMAP is an extension of the base UMAP algorithm that attempts to solve this problem by enabling better comparisons between UMAP embeddings of different segments of data.
-Effectively, AlignedUMAP attempts to find an optimal embedding for each segment of a dataset, and then as a secondary objective to minimise the distance between embeddings of adjacent segments in the low dimensional space.
+Effectively, AlignedUMAP attempts to find an optimal embedding for each segment of a dataset, and then, as a secondary objective, to minimise the distance between embeddings of adjacent segments in the low dimensional space.
 This results in embeddings for different segments of data that can directly be compared to each other; we are able to see how distances in the high dimensional space change between segments.